Listen below or .

 Podcast Transcript

 [00:00:00] Dr. Alina Ivaniuk: Hello, everyone.
 This is Alina from the YES-ILAE bringing you another episode of the Sharp Waves podcast.
-In today's talk, we'll discuss the recent international expert consensus on management of the epilepsy with eyelid myoclonia, also known as Jeavons syndrome.
+In today's talk, we'll discuss the on management of the epilepsy with eyelid myoclonia, also known as Jeavons syndrome.
 The syndrome is rare, but you probably have seen it in your clinic.
 If you have not seen it in your clinic, you probably will.
 So please stick with us and listen carefully to what we'll discuss with our today's guest, who is Kelsey Smith of Mayo Clinic.
 She was the main or first author on the consensus paper.

 Dr. Smith, good morning.
 Thank you so much for being with us today.
 Could you please introduce yourself briefly to our audience?